ArnaudHemmerle/JupyFluo/README.md

 ### Continue with the next sample
 To generate the cells for the next sample, click on the button at the bottom of the notebook.

+### Tips
+If a peak position or area seems to be noisy, try switching off/on fitting its peak position.

 ## Expert